FC Zelenograd

 FC Zelenograd (Футбольный клуб «Зеленоград») is an association football club from Zelenograd, Moscow.
-The club was founded in 2002 and as of today it plays in the Russian championship between amateur football clubs, which is the fourth level of the Russian football league system.
+The club was founded in 2002 and plays in the Russian Amateur Football League, which is the fourth level of the Russian football league system.

 History

 Amateur Football League

 FC Zelenograd was founded in 2002.
 In the same year they made their debut in Amateur Football League.
 Their roster consisted mainly of graduates from Sport School № 112 "Sputnik", which as of today, still serves as FC Zelenograd Sport School.
 Their debut was rather disappointing as they could only finish in the 16th place from 21 places.

 A year after, FC Zelenograd was officially registered as a legal entity and once again participated in the AFL.
 In 2003 Zelenograd made an improvement as they finished in the 11th place.
 In 2004 and 2005, Zelenograd's performance improved and twice they ended up runners-up of the league.
 Finally, in 2006, the Zeleno-Belye won the Championship and thus won the right to participate in the Russian Second Division, ran by the Professional Football League.
 This meant that the club had to shift into a professional outfit and to reconstruct their home stadium, the Angstrem Stadium.